To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Kenya moves on

 In Kenya, an intense two-months period is waiting.
-The country has proven that it is up to the
+The country has proven that it is up to the democratic task: results were contested in the courts, judgment was made and the sitting president, Kenyatta, has expressed respect for the court ruling.

 To prove its capacity to promote democracy, Kenya will surely give international election observation groups a second chance to put boots on the ground and present their findings on the credibility and legitimacy of the fresh polls.
 And observer missions might think twice before making their statements.